100% Whole Wheat English Muffins

-About a year ago a dear friend and highly regarded baker mentioned something that struck me: she had stopped using all white flour in her bread recipes.
+A year ago, a friend and excellent baker mentioned she had stopped using all white flour in her bread recipes.
 It just felt wrong to her not to throw some whole wheat flour into the mix.

-I’m embarrassed to admit that before this conversation I had never thought twice about the many all-white flour loaves I had been turning out on a near daily basis.
+I’m embarrassed to admit that before this conversation I had never thought twice about the many all-white flour loaves I turn out on a daily basis.
 My friend’s comment made me think about how much bread my family eats — morning toast, midday sandwiches, bread with dinner — and that maybe I, too, should start working some whole grains into our daily bread.

 A 1/3-cup measure is great for portioning the dough into the rings: